 Example: A telecom that provided TV, voice and internet services set up three remarketing lists to segment site visitors who expressed interest in each service category.
 The telecom then used remarketing lists for search ads to deliver bespoke messages to each user group.
-Results: cost per order down 66%, large increase in overall search campaign ROI.
+Results: cost per order down 66%, a large increase in overall search campaign ROI.

 How does it work?

 In order to start using RLSA on Google, you need to create a remarketing list and add a snippet of code that you get from AdWords to your site.
 This snippet of code is called a remarketing tag.
-You can add the remarketing tag to all the webpages in your site.
+You can add the remarketing tag to all the webpages on your site.
 The code will tell AdWords to add every person who visited your site to your list.
 When people visit your homepage, for example, the cookies associated with their browsers are added to the remarketing list.

 Once the remarketing tag is added to your website, you can add the remarketing list to an ad group that has keywords, bids and ads with a message tailored to customers on the remarketing list.
 These customised ads will show to people who have already been to your site when they later search on Google.
 These messages won’t be shown to people who aren’t on the list.

 Remember that a remarketing list for AdWords search ads needs to reach a at least a thousand cookies before the list can be implemented to tailor your ads.
-This helps protecting the privacy of the users who make up your list.
+This helps protect the privacy of the users who make up your list.

-Google created this case study about the successful story of the company Tirendo, a European online tyre retailer, who saw a 161% conversion rate increase with RLSA or remarketing lists for search ads, leading to a 22% overall sales increase.
+Google created this case study about the success story of the company Tirendo, a European online tyre retailer, who saw a 161% conversion rate increase with RLSA or remarketing lists for search ads, leading to a 22% overall sales increase.

 How to set it up?